You look up and you see, as it were, a great mountain to be scaled; you say, How can I possibly find a path over these giant obstacles?

 -Blessed John Henry Cardinal Newman

-To donate to the Newman Center by credit card or automatic withdrawal, you must visit our eservicepayments.com page.
+To donate to the Newman Center by credit card or automatic withdrawal, click here to visit our secure eservicepayments.com page.

 Our patron, Blessed Cardinal Newman, had a vision for Catholic education.
 In his life’s work, he brought together the quest for universal knowledge, the sanctity of a universal faith, and the hope for a universal church where God is present and witnessed to in each authentically Christian life.
 The miracle was not that his vision was grand; the miracle was not that Newman Centers and Catholic campus ministries were founded to bring it to life, the miracle is that it works, and we know that it works.